PHOENIXcenter/pi-HelixNovo/README.md

 To  train models on the MSV000081142 dataset, please use config.yaml

+To  train models on the MassIVE-KB dataset, please use config.yaml

 To  train models on the datasets used in GraphNovo, please use config-graph.yaml

 To  train models on the datasets used in PepNet, please use config-pepnet.yaml